NeuroMachinesLab/tic-tac-toe/README.md

 <img src="https://github.com/user-attachments/assets/78345cbb-b406-4404-a358-195a3c49afcf" width="128px"/>

-Next, the program finds the best move.
+Next, the program finds the best move(-s).
 The best move is the move with the highest numerical value.
 For example, if Q-Learning Table contains this row

 | State       | A1 | A2   | A3   | A4   | A5   | A6 | A7 | A8 | A9   |